Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 This is the second Contaflex TLR Sonnar 5cm F/2 version.
 The body is the same as the first version [v3b ZJ CF c3].
 The key difference here is that this second version uses a later aperture iris with 9 aperture blades.
 This change was introduced to the Contaflex and Contax line at the same time.

-Although there is detailed data of CZJ lens production runs it is difficult to find reliable data of how many Contaflex Sonnar lenses were build in there.
+Although there is detailed data of CZJ lens production runs it is difficult to find reliable data of how many Contaflex Sonnar lenses were build back then.
 By estimation this variation was manufactured over 1200 times.
 Copies show up 4 - 6 times a year.

 [v3b ZJ CR cc] 1935 Carl Zeiss Jena Contax chrome collapsible flat head F/22